nhnpro/floop/README.md

 # Floop

-An automatic Widget refresh library for Flutter.
+Dynamic values for Flutter widgets.
 Inspired by [react-recollect](https://github.com/davidgilbertson/react-recollect).
-Alternative approach for state management.

-Floop uses an observed 'global store' state management paradigm.
-Widgets will always display the current value in the store.
-With Floop it's possible to build a whole interactive app using purely stateless widgets, reducing the complexity overhead of having to learn new concepts or widgets when dealing with data changes that need to be displayed.
+Floop removes any complexity related with data changes that need to be displayed, change the data and all widgets that use it will automatically refresh.
+Build a whole interactive app using purely stateless widgets.

 ### Example - How to use